 The name Code 128 stems from the fact that it encodes not only text, numbers and numerous functions but also the entire ASCII 128 character set.
 Another relatively unknown bit of trivia (or coincidence) is that was created back in the early 1980’s by Ted Williams from Computer Identics (not of baseball fame) to meet the needs of the then-thriving printed circuit board industry.

-A strong survivor amongst a multitude of early generation barcodes, Code 128 is classified as a variable length barcode.
+A strong survivor amongst a multitude of early generation barcodes, it is classified as a variable length barcode.
 Every Code 128 barcode contains a start character, a string of data, a Modula or Mod 103 check digit and a stop character.
-The entire Code 128 offers a total of 107 different printed “patterns” (103 data symbols, 3 start codes and 1 stop code.)
+The entire code offers a total of 107 different printed “patterns” (103 data symbols, 3 start codes and 1 stop code.)

 Each barcode can, in turn, have one of three different meanings based on the specific Character Set used (A, B, or C) and initiated by one of the 3 start codes.
 Due to the complexity of the character sets, it even has the feature to automatically switch between character sets to best fit the label.

 •128A – Contains ASCII characters 00-95 (0-9, A-Z plus control codes) and special characters